cheonvi1004/helm-charts/open-service-broker-sacloud/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Azure Service Broker chart and their default values.
+The following tables lists the configurable parameters of the Service Broker for SAKURA Cloud chart and their default values.

 | Parameter                   | Description | Default |
 | --------------------------- | ----------- | ------- |